Download MP3 Audio Track

 LIFE PRESENTS US WITH NO GREATER CHALLENGE THAN WHEN IT ASKS US TO DISCIPLINE OURSELVES.
 There aren’t many good things that can be accomplished without self-mastery, but this kind of discipline is as difficult as it is important.
 To learn to discipline ourselves effectively, we must usually pass through a painful apprenticeship.
 Most of us will fail frequently before we master the ability to channel our talents in a consistently good direction.

 Things like self-esteem and self-respect are high priorities with most people nowadays.
 In view of that, it’s ironic that self-discipline is not valued any more than it is.
 Folks who’ve been down the road far enough to know what works in life and what doesn’t all report that it’s impossible to like ourselves if we don’t discipline ourselves.
 Abraham Joshua Heschel, for example, said, “Self-respect is the fruit of discipline; the sense of dignity grows with the ability to say no to oneself.”

 So the ability to govern ourselves is critical.
-But as we said at the beginning, it’s very difficult.
+But as we said at the beginning, it is difficult.
 It’s not a skill that can be learned overnight; it comes from growth and training.
 So we need to get in the game and start learning discipline, but we also need to be patient with ourselves.